 Stocks in Switzerland declined, trimming the benchmark Swiss Market Index’s biggest weekly gain in a month, amid speculation Cyprus will seek more bailout funds and as retail sales in the U.S. unexpectedly fell.

-UBS AG (UBSN) and Credit Suisse Group AG (CSGN), Switerland’s biggest banks, retreated at least 0.7 percent.
-Temenos Group AG, a Swiss banking software maker, lost 3.9 percent as Infosys Ltd., India’s second-largest software services exporter, forecast annual sales will rise slower than analysts estimated.
+UBS AG (UBSN) and Credit Suisse Group AG (CSGN), the country’s biggest banks, followed European peers lower.
+Temenos (TEMN) Group AG, a banking software maker, lost 4.3 percent as Infosys Ltd., India’s second-largest software services exporter, forecast annual sales will rise slower than analysts estimated.

 “The Eurogroup meeting is weighing on stocks because of rumors that Cyprus will need a bigger bailout,” Ion Marc Valahu, co-founder and fund manager at Clairinvest in Geneva, said in a telephone interview.
 “Cyprus issues are again coming to the forefront, and the possibility of Cyprus exiting the euro.”

-Temenos (TEMN) slid 3.9 percent to 20 francs, a one-week low.
-Infosys sank 21 percent in Mumbai trading, the biggest drop in 10 years, as its revenue forecast disappointed investors.
+Temenos slid 4.3 percent to 19.90 francs, the lowest since Feb.
+26. Infosys sank 21 percent in Mumbai trading, its biggest drop in 10 years, as its sales forecast disappointed investors.

 To contact the reporter on this story: Jonathan Morgan in Frankfurt at email@example.com

 To contact the editor responsible for this story: Andrew Rummer at firstname.lastname@example.org